microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/caseexportoperation.md

 # caseExportOperation resource type

-Namespace: microsoft.graph
+Namespace: microsoft.graph.ediscovery

 **caseExportOperation** represents the process of an eDiscovery export.
+The **caseExportOperation** can only be retrieved with the Location header in the response to a [reviewset export](../api/reviewset-export.md).

 Inherits from [caseOperation](../resources/caseoperation.md).